CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-0.36.markdown

 TL;DR: _CocoaPods 0.36_ has been released, with the long-awaited support for Frameworks and Swift.

-This initially supports dynamic framework and by that it also brings enhanced support for dependencies using Apple's new programming language Swift.
-This has been one of the largest singular projects for CocoaPods, affecting almost all of CocoaPods' subsystems like Xcodeproj.
+CocoaPods 0.36 adds support for dynamic frameworks, and with that it also brings enhanced support for dependencies using Apple's new programming language, Swift.
+This has been one of the largest singular changes in CocoaPods, affecting almost all of CocoaPods' subsystems such as [Xcodeproj](https://github.com/CocoaPods/Xcodeproj#xcodeproj).

 <!-- more -->